-Explainable AI Through the Lens of Finance: Part 1
+Explainable AI in Finance: Part 1 (with Infographics)

 As artificial intelligence (AI) increasingly permeates various sectors, the importance of explainability has become a focal point in discussions around AI ethics.
 One major concern is that many AI models function as “black boxes.”
 These models, though capable of producing results, do not reveal their inner workings—similar to receiving an answer from a magic box without understanding how it was derived.
 Researchers are striving to develop explainable AI models, which are like transparent boxes where you can see the gears and mechanisms, making it possible to understand how the machine arrives at its conclusions.
 While black-box models are often highly effective, explainable AI is especially critical in fields like medicine and finance, where understanding the decision-making process is essential.